aspnetzero/documents/docs/en/Features-Mvc-Core-Two-Factor-Authentication.md

 # Two Factor Login

 ASP.NET Zero is ready to provide two factor login, but it's disabled as default.
-You can easily enable it in host settings page (in Security tab):
+You can easily enable it in host settings page in security tab:

 <img src="D:/Github/documents/docs/en/images/lockout-two-factor-settings-1.png" class="img-thumbnail" />